About the course

 Trainees will be paid on Scale 1 of the Unqualified Teacher pay scale.
 The costs of fees to both the University of Southampton and PTSA for training will be covered by DfE funding to your employing school.
 You will not be liable to pay fees.

 Please note, you MUST have at least 3 years experience of full time work, or equivalent to be eligible for this route.
+The alternative 2SB6 route is available for those without this experience.

 Financial support isn’t available for this course because it comes with a salary.